10 Essentials for Your Next River Cruise

 Belt bags are back, fashion-wise, and carrying a small belt bag/fanny pack or crossbody bag is an easy way to ensure that all of your valuables like money and phones stay safe because they are at your front and close to your body.
 Fanny packs or cross-body bags are also a nice option for river cruising since there may be long days of walking or biking where you don’t want to have to lug around a heavy backpack.

 While searching for a bag, look for one that has an adjustable strap so you can wear the bag around your waist or around your chest.
-Look for heavy-duty zippers that aren’t going to break after a few uses, and try to find a bag that has multiple compartments.
+I always make sure to look for heavy-duty zippers that aren’t going to break after a few uses, and try to find a bag that has multiple compartments.

 More from TourScoop: